Nigtellios/js-hacking-basement/README.md

 # JS Hacking Basement

-Project is based on JetBrains HTML Boilerplate, note that files may be changed (or just deleted) in order to keep it as clean as possible
+Project is based on overment Node.JS Boilerplate, I've deleted moongose, static environment configuration and mongoDB to simplify things.

 It's this one and only place in the web where I'm going to test some things based on JS injection techniques, like: